trpc-group/trpc-cpp/docs/en/trpc_protocol_client.md

 ## tRPC Protocol

-The tRPC protocol is implemented based on ProtoBuf and has the ability to support streaming transmission, connection reuse, end-to-end timeouts, and transparent information transmission.
+The tRPC protocol is implemented based on Protobuf and has the ability to support streaming transmission, connection reuse, end-to-end timeouts, and transparent information transmission.
 For more details, please refer to the [tRPC Protocol Design](https://github.com/trpc-group/trpc/blob/main/docs/cn/trpc_protocol_design.md).

 ## Use Cases